tiacloudsoppong/docker-series/guide-to-creating-a-dockerfile.md

 ### Step-by-Step Guide to Creating a Dockerfile and Building an Image

 #### Step 1: Install Docker
-Before you begin, ensure that Docker is installed on your machine.
-You can download and install Docker from the [official Docker website](https://www.docker.com/products/docker-desktop).
+Before you begin, ensure that you have signed up for a plan on Tiaspaces
 #### Step 2: Create a Project Directory
 Create a new directory for your project.